McDavid help Oilers beat Canucks 5-3 to clinch playoff spot - WTMJ

 Jesse Puljujarvi had a goal and an assist, Tyson Barrie and Dominik Kahun also scored and Leon Draisaitl added two assists for Edmonton in the opener of a four straight games between the teams.
 Mikko Koskinen stopped 20 shots for his 12th win of the season.

+“Everyone left the bubble in a bad mood.
+No one felt great about where we were at, how that series went,” he said.

+This season, everyone in the locker room has done a good job of buying in and believing, he added, and on the ice, they’ve found ways to keep pucks out of the net.

-McDavid leads the NHL in scoring with 91 points (31 goals, 60 assists).
+“And offensively, I’ve been pretty good,” said McDavid, who leads the NHL in scoring with 91 points (31 goals, 60 assists).
+“So I think that’s a recipe for a playoff team.
+And now it’s up to us to make sure we’re ready to go for Game One.”

 Nate Schmidt, J.T.
 Miller and Brock Boeser scored for the Canucks, who lost their fifth straight.
 Braden Holtby had 27 saves.